openml/docs/docs/Website.md

 ### Handling state
-We manage state through React Context.
-The state of parent components is automatically inherited by child components.
+We manage state through React Hooks.
+See below for further details.
 Authentication information in stored in the `AuthProvider` component.

 ### Styling